romeric/florence/README.md

 - SciPy

 # Installation
-Have a look at `travis.yml` file directions on installation of core library.
+Have a look at `travis.yml` file for directions on installing florence's core library.
 Installation of the core library (not external dependencies) is as easy as

 ```
 git clone https://github.com/romeric/florence